-CASTING DC: Standard CASTING TIME: Standard COOLDOWN: Standard RANGE: 1 square per caster level TARGET: Creature or unattended object DURATION: Instantaneous SAVING THROW: Reflex negates SPELL RESISTANCE: Yes
+RANGE: 1 square per caster level

+TARGET: Creature or unattended object

 With a snap of fingers, the caster alters the entropy of the universe to set the target ablaze.
 Creatures targeted by the spell need to make a Reflex Save, or else come aflame.
 All the normal rules for being on fire apply except that the DC to extinguish the fire is the save DC of the spell.